 One of the leading conservation centers in the United States, the Northeast Document Conservation Center provides preservation information to museums, libraries, and archives.
 The Center established this site to help families preserve their documents and memorabilia.
 Preservation leaflets are available on line.

 Smithsonian – Museum Conservation Institute

 Providing information on how to take care of family heirlooms has become one of the Smithsonian outreach programs.
-Click on the Taking Care section to view assistance with a broad range of objects: Furniture & Wooden Objects – Paintings – Paper Based Materials – Textiles – Bugs, Insects & Pests.
+Provides information on the preservation of a broad range of objects: Furniture & Wooden Objects – Paintings – Paper Based Materials – Textiles – Bugs, Insects & Pests.

 Wedding Gown Cleaning and Preservation

 Basic tips to protect and preserve wedding gowns.